Graph Masked Autoencoders with Transformers: Abstract

 \section{Abstract}

-Transformers have achieved state-of-the-art performance in learning graph representations.
-However, there are still some challenges when applying transformers to real-world scenarios due to the fact that deep transformers are hard to be trained from scratch and the memory consumption is large.
-To address the two challenges, we propose Graph Masked Autoencoders (GMAE), a self-supervised model for learning graph representations, where vanilla graph transformers are used as the encoder and the decoder.
-GMAE takes partially masked graphs as input, and reconstructs the features of the masked nodes.
-We adopt asymmetric encoder-decoder design, where the encoder is a deep graph transformer and the decoder is a shallow graph transformer.
+Recently, transformers have shown promising performance in learning graph representations.
+However, there are still some challenges when applying transformers to real-world scenarios due to the fact that deep transformers are hard to train from scratch and the quadratic memory consumption w.r.t. the number of nodes.
+In this paper, we propose Graph Masked Autoencoders (GMAEs), a self-supervised transformer-based model for learning graph representations.
+To address the above two challenges, we adopt the masking mechanism and the asymmetric encoder-decoder design.
+Specifically, GMAE takes partially masked graphs as input, and reconstructs the features of the masked nodes.
+The encoder and decoder are asymmetric, where the encoder is a deep transformer and the decoder is a shallow transformer.
 The masking mechanism and the asymmetric design make GMAE a memory-efficient model compared with conventional transformers.
-We show that, compared with training from scratch, the graph transformer pre-trained using GMAE can achieve much better performance after fine-tuning.
-We also show that, when serving as a conventional self-supervised graph representation model and using an SVM model as the downstream graph classifier, GMAE achieves state-of-the-art performance on 5 of the 7 benchmark datasets.
+We show that, when serving as a conventional self-supervised graph representation model, GMAE achieves state-of-the-art performance on both the graph classification task and the node classification task under common downstream evaluation protocols.
+We also show that, compared with training in an end-to-end manner from scratch, we can achieve comparable performance after pre-training and fine-tuning using GMAE while simplifying the training process.